google/pre-commit-tool-hooks/README.md

 - id: markdown-toc
 ```

-When used with Prettier, it's recommended to specify the `tabWidth` in
+This generates bullets with a four space indent.
+When used with Prettier, it's
-`.prettierrc.yaml` to match:
+recommended to specify the `tabWidth` in `.prettierrc.yaml` to match:

 ```yaml
 overrides: